shibbir-ahmad24/BERTSUM-Based-Text-Summarization-Web-App/README.md

 - Summarization: Click the "Generate Summary" button to initiate the process.
 The app will automatically analyze the text using BERTSUM model and generate a summary.
 - View Word Counts: The app will display the original text's word count alongside the summary's word count, helping you see how much the text was condensed.
 - Download or Share: If supported, users can download the summary or share it directly from the interface.
-5.	rExperiment: Try different input texts, summary lengths, and even other languages to explore the app’s capabilities.
+- Experiment: Try different input texts, summary lengths, and even other languages to explore the app’s capabilities.

 **Contributions**